 StarT projects are carried out in teams consisting of children and youngsters.
 The minimum team size is two students, but the size of the team is not otherwise predetermined: some projects, like theatre, require a big team, others (like programming a game) may be easier to carry out in smaller groups.
 However, one student can only participate in one project team, and a project team can only report one project.
-The submitted projects must also have been ongoing at some point in 2020-2021.

 It is important that the project is a product of the students’ work.
 However, the teacher or the instructor will naturally support the students throughout the project, but the degree of this support should be adjusted to the age of the students.

 Only your imagination sets the limits to what the project can look like.
 StarT project can be a small-scale project or a large-scale inquiry.
 You could for example develop a mobile toy, design a game, program a robot, set up a science theatre, find a solution to an everyday problem, or even make a musical!